 - Keep at least 10 meters distance away from the chimps

-- Be quiet so they don’t get scared
+- Be quiet and silent so they don’t get scared

 - Maximum time of the visit is 1 hour a day

-Where to stay in Mahale Mountains Natural Park: Mali Mbali Mahale Lodge
+Where to stay in Mahale Mountains Natural Park: Mbali Mbali Mahale Lodge

 We stayed 3 nights at Mbali Mbali Mahale lodge, a beautiful and secluded property by the lake Tanganyika.

-Mbali Mbali literally means “far, far away” – it’s an accurate name for this remote place.
+Mbali Mbali literally means “far, far away” – an accurate name for this remote location.

-We caught a charter flight to get to the Mahale airstrip, close to the lake Tanganyka.
-There, we hopped on a wooden boat for around 1 hour until we got to this idyllic place.
-We could see the staff waving at us from the distance and they welcomed us with warm towels and drinks.
+We got to the Mahale airstrip on a charter flight.
+There, we hopped on a wooden boat for around 1 hour sailing the lake Tanganyika until we got to this idyllic place.
+The staff were waving at us from the distance and they welcomed us with warm towels and drinks.

-The hut where I slept in was really big and had way more than I could have ever imagined – think that everything in this place has to be brought on expensive charter flights followed by a boat ride.
-The room had warm running water, a king sized bed and a nice decore.
+The cabin where I slept in was really big and had way more facilities than I could have ever imagined – think that everything in this place has to be brought on expensive charter flights followed by a boat ride.
+The room had warm running water, a king sized bed and a nice decor.
 The laundry service worked perfectly, taking less than 24 hours.
-Every hut is hidden in the nature – the only ones around are shy baboons.
-And the food was really amazing.
+Every cabin is hidden in the nature – the only ones around are shy baboons.
+And the food was also really amazing.